← Back to 史記

 86

 That autumn, there was a comet star at Dong Jing.
 More than ten days later, there was a comet star at San Neng.
 The qi-watcher Wang Shuo said: 'I alone saw the Chen star come out like a melon, and after the time it takes to eat, it entered again.'
-The officials all said: 'Your Majesty established the Han family's feng and shan, and Heaven repays with virtue stars and clouds.'
+The officials all said: 'Your Majesty established the Han family's fengshan, and Heaven repays with virtue stars and clouds.'

 87